pymupdf/PyMuPDF/docs/page.rst

             * **names:** a list of strings containing the text of each of the cell bboxes.
 They represent the column names -- which can be used when exporting the table to pandas DataFrames or CSV, etc.
             * **external:** a bool indicating whether the header bbox is outside the table body (`True`) or not.
 Table headers are never identified by the `TableFinder` logic.
 Therefore, if *external* is true, then the header cells are not part of any cell identified by `TableFinder`.
 If `external == False`, then the first table row is the header.

-         Please have a look at example `Jupyter notebooks <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/table-analysis>`_, which cover standard situations like multiple tables on one page or joining table fragments across multiple pages.
+         Please have a look at these `Jupyter notebooks <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/table-analysis>`_, which cover standard situations like multiple tables on one page or joining table fragments across multiple pages.

    .. method:: add_stamp_annot(rect, stamp=0)